CS-GY 6313 Information Visualization

 Items (also called records, cases, objects): - Definition: Objects/entities you want to visualize - Examples:

-Attributes (also called variables, dimensions, fields): - Definition: Properties of these objects/entities - Examples:
+Attributes (also called variables, features, fields): - Definition: Properties of these objects/entities - Examples:

 From “Visualization Analysis and Design”, Chapter 2